Korea transport institute

 April 30, 2019

 ||Mobility, Transport Policy

-Mobility is an essential element of activities for human’s life.
-Countries around the world have been making efforts to enhance quality of life towards overall industries, cultures, and even building cities by improving mobility services.
-Acute understanding individual movements should be the starting point for the efforts.
-Traditionally, people’s movements have been monitored and analyzed based on the survey data such as household travel survey and data from the infrastructure such as ITS (Intelligent Transportation Systems).
-These have limits in terms of spatiotemporal coverage and level of details providing information.
+Mobility is an essential element within the activities of citizens’ lives.
+Countries around the world have been making efforts to enhance the quality of life in overall industries, culture, and even when building cities by improving mobility services.
+Acute understanding of individual movements should be the starting point for the such efforts.
+Traditionally, people’s movements have been monitored and analyzed based on survey data such as household travel surveys and data from infrastructure such as ITS (Intelligent Transportation Systems).
+These have limits in terms of spatiotemporal coverage and the level of details providing information.

-In Korea, this calls for investigating mobility of people and vehicles throughout the entire nation.
+In Korea, this calls for investigating the mobility of people and vehicles throughout the entire nation.
 This report presents spatiotemporal results of both quantity and quality indices of movements.
-It is expected that this report facilitates jurisdictions make better decisions for efficient investment of future transportation technologies and policies towards smart city.
+It is expected that this report will help jurisdictions make better decisions for efficient investment of future transportation technologies and policies for smart cities.
 We would like to extend our deep gratitude to the researchers and the advisory committee who have supported this study.